Jack Suwinski Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (5.36).
+- The Reds have a 5.27 team ERA that ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to give up 22 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Reds pitchers combine to rank 15th in baseball in home runs given up (22 total, 1.1 per game).

-- Ashcraft gets the start for the Reds, his fourth of the season.
-He is 2-0 with a 1.42 ERA and 17 strikeouts in 19 2/3 innings pitched.
+- Cessa makes the start for the Reds, his fourth of the season.
+He is 0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched.

-- His most recent appearance came out of the bullpen on Thursday when the right-hander threw 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- In his most recent time out -- out of the bullpen on Friday -- the right-hander threw 2/3 innings against the Pittsburgh Pirates while surrendering hits.

+- The 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .417 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.